ItsCharged/Homeassistant-Dashboard/README.md

 The redacted one only shows Template cards which you can change and fit to your liking.
 It shows basic ways to animate, using (adaptive) icons and colors.
 I mainly use the normal cards for turning things on/off and for opening popups.

+IMPORTANT: Even if it the dashboard is not redacted Weather service (shows my position excactly) and device ids from the browser mod popups and more things that could have been sensitive i have removed.

 ***Tutorial on how to set up dashboard & Theme:***
 1. Get the Latest code from [Releases](https://github.com/ItsCharged/Itsememario/releases/)
 2. Create new homeassistant Dashboard by [⚙️]Settings -> [◻️]Dashboards -> [➕]Create Dashboard -> [✐]New Dashboard from Ground up